Syr0/R.E.L.A.X./README.md

 #### Support R.E.L.A.X.:

 Enjoying R.E.L.A.X.?
-[Buy me a coffee](https://buymeacoffee.com/Syr1) and keep the vibes going!
+[Why not buy me a coffee then?](https://buymeacoffee.com/Syr1) so I can relax even more!